iPzard/mkvtoolnix-batch-tool/README.md

 <br>

 ## 💾 Downloads

 MKVToolNix Batch Tool works on Windows 32-bit (x86) and Windows 64-bit (x64) operating systems, see the project's [releases&nbsp;page](https://github.com/iPzard/mkvtoolnix-batch-tool/releases) for download links.
 <br><br>

 ## 🔨 Merging subtitles
-MKVToolNix Batch Tool is equipped to understand your intentions; you may have a folder of movies, each in their own subdirectory containing the movie and its subtitles file(s), or you may have the season(s) of a TV show, with a directory/directories containing several episodes and their matching subtitles files.<br><br>

-When there's only one video file in a directory, all subtitle files in that same directory will be merged into the video, regardless of the subtitle file name.
+When there's only one video file per subdirectory, all subtitle files in that same directory will be merged into the video, regardless of the subtitle file name.
 However, when there are multiple videos in a directory, they will only be merged with subtitle files that contain their full name within <i>(or as)</i> their name.<br><br>

-Directories containing no video files, no subtitle files, or multiple video files with subtitle files that don't have matching names, will be skipped.
-Non-video, non-subtitle files in directories <i>(e.g., movie poster jpg file)</i> may be included and will be ignored.<br><br>

 The language of each subtitle file is determined automatically by parsing through text in the files, the language that matches your <b>Default language track</b> from the settings page <i>(defaults to English)</i> will be set as the default subtitle track on your merged videos.<br><br>

 **Example (e.g., movies):**

 <pre>
   <code>
     📂Movies